XJTLUSURF20240123/EmoMA-Net/README.md

 # EmoMA-Net
 ## Our Paper
-You can access out paper through: PUBLISH PENDING
+You can access our paper through: PUBLISH PENDING

 ## EmoMA-Net Model Training and Evaluation
 ### Overview